stuttter/ludicrousdb/readme.txt

 Since LudicrousDB attempts a connection only when a query is made, your WordPress installation will not kill the site with a database error, but will let the code decide what to do next on an unsuccessful query.
 If you want to do something different, like setting a custom error page or kill the site, you need to define the 'db_connection_error' callback in your db-config.php.

 == Changelog ==

+= 4.0.0 =
+* Support for custom mu / plugin paths
+* Improved WordPress 4.6 capability
+* New filter - pre_query
+* New action - queried
+* Allow db-config.php file to stored in wp-content directory.

 = 3.0.0 =
 * Improved support for mu-plugins installation location